SunStarSys/www/content/CMS/reference.md

 % svn commit -m "rebuild $file"
 ```

 Incorporate this into a little shell script that will use your cached svn credentials on your own PC, and have cron execute it for you on a fixed schedule.
 No need for server-side tooling on our end; you have full control of your own password security, scheduling, and dynamic page targets.
-If you are using your own svnpubsub-enabled Subversion service, none of that transaction directly involves any of our hardware, your commit will trigger our svnwcsub client to build and deploy those changes on demand, pronto.
+If you are using your own svnpubsub-enabled Subversion service, none of that transaction directly involves any of our hardware.
+Your commit will trigger our svnwcsub client, always listening to your svnpubsub server, to build and deploy those changes on demand &mdash; pronto.

 ## Exceptions